 For even more apartment options, check out Airbnb.
 While I use Booking to find hotels, I always check Airbnb for apartments as they have such a large selection.

-If you found this post helpful but already have an account, please consider booking your next Airbnb through my link.
+If you found this post helpful, please consider booking your next Airbnb through my link.
 While the price for you stays exactly the same, I'll earn a small commission.
 Income like this helps me travel independently and create new content.

 Pin for later